marco00300/KriaKV260_thesis/README.md

 # KriaKV260_thesis
-I'm trying to quantize, compile and run a tf model for the Kria KV260 with Vitis AI.
+Workflow to quantize, compile and run a tf model for the Kria KV260 with Vitis AI.

 convertertoH5.py : to convert the model to .h5 format;